ethlo/itu/README.md

 handle [Date and Time on the Internet: Timestamps](https://www.ietf.org/rfc/rfc3339.txt) and W3C [Date and Time Formats](https://www.w3.org/TR/NOTE-datetime) in Java.

+## Important
+⚠️ Version 1.7.4 to 1.7.7 have a known issue parsing very specific, errounous date-time strings. _Please upgrade to version 1.8.0 or later!_

 ## Features
 * Very easy to use
 * No external dependencies, minimal JAR size (16.4KB)